Fata Morgana (mirage): Lake Ontario

 Fata Morgana on Lake Ontario in Ajax.
 Top image shows a regular view and the bottom shows the mirage effect, causing visual distortion to the distant shoreline.

 Lake Ontario is said to be famous for mirages, with opposite shorelines becoming clearly visible during the events.

 In July 1866, mirages of boats and islands were seen from Kingston, Ontario.

 A Mirage – The atmospheric phenomenon known as "mirage" might have been observed on Sunday evening between 6 and 7 o'clock, by looking towards the lake.
 The line beyond which this phenomenon was observable seemed to strike from about the middle portion of Amherst Island across to the southeast, for while the lower half of the island presented its usual appearance, the upper half was unnaturally distorted and thrown upward in columnar shape with an apparent height of two to three hundred feet.
 The upper line or cloud from this elevation stretched southward, upon which was thrown the image of objects.
 A barque sailing in front of this cloud presented a double appearance.
 While she appeared slightly distorted on the surface of the water, her image was inverted upon the background of the cloud referred to, and both blending together produced a curious sight.
 At the same time the ship and its shadow were again repeated in a more shadowy form, but distinct, in the foreground, the base being a line of smooth water.
 Another bark whose hull was entirely below the horizon, the topsails alone being visible, had its hull shadowed on this foreground, but no inversion in this case could be observed.
 It may be added that these optical phenomena in regard to the vessels could only be seen with the aid of a telescope, for the nearest vessel was at the time fully 16 mi distant.
 The phenomena lasted over an hour, the illusion changing every moment in its character.

 Here the described mirages of vessels "could only be seen with the aid of a telescope".
 It is often the case when observing a Fata Morgana that one needs to use a telescope or binoculars to really make out the mirage.
 The "cloud" that the article mentions a few times probably refers to a duct.

+Toronto mirage

 On 25 August 1894, Scientific American described a "remarkable mirage" seen by the citizens of Buffalo, New York.